msberends/AMR/index.md

 ### Get started

-To find out how to conduct AMR analysis, please [continue reading here to get started](./articles/AMR.html) or click the button 'Get Started' in the top menu.
+To find out how to conduct AMR analysis, please [continue reading here to get started](./articles/AMR.html) or click the links in the 'How to' menu.

 ### Short introduction